Actions for String-Corrected Black Holes [electronic resource].

 String-Corrected Black Holes [electronic resource].

-- Published:
+- Published

 - Washington, D.C. : United States.
 Dept. of Energy.
 Office of Science, 2005.

-Oak Ridge, Tenn. : Distributed by the Office of Scientific and Technical Information, U.S. Dept. of Energy. - Additional Creators:
+Oak Ridge, Tenn. : Distributed by the Office of Scientific and Technical Information, U.S. Dept. of Energy. - Additional Creators

-United States.
+- Stanford Linear Accelerator Center, United States.
 Department of Energy.
-Office of Scientific and Technical Information - Access Online:
+Office of Science, and United States.
+Department of Energy.
+Office of Scientific and Technical Information

-- Summary:
+- Summary

 - We investigate the geometry of four dimensional black hole solutions in the presence of stringy higher curvature corrections to the low energy effective action.
 For certain supersymmetric two charge black holes these corrections drastically alter the causal structure of the solution, converting seemingly pathological null singularities into timelike singularities hidden behind a finite area horizon.
 We establish, analytically and numerically, that the string-corrected two-charge black hole metric has the same Penrose diagram as the extremal four-charge black hole.
 The higher derivative terms lead to another dramatic effect--the gravitational force exerted by a black hole on an inertial observer is no longer purely attractive.
 The magnitude of this effect is related to the size of the compactification manifold.

-- Note:
+- Note

 - Published through SciTech Connect.